 Frans Sijstermans is a vice president of engineering at NVIDIA.
 He is responsible for the architecture and implementation of multi media hardware components, including camera interface, video codecs, image processing and computer vision accelerators, and display controllers.
 Besides multimedia, his interests include processor architectures, deep learning, and security.
 He holds a Master of Science degree from Eindhoven University of Technology in the Netherlands.

-Ted Speers is head of product architecture and planning for Microsemi’s SoC Group, where he is responsible for defining its roadmap for low power, secure, reliable FPGAs and SoC FPGAs.
-He joined Microsemi in 1987 and held roles in process engineering and product engineering before assuming his current role in 2003.
+Ted Speers is head of product architecture and planning for Microchip’s FPGA BU, where he is responsible for defining its roadmap for low power, secure, reliable FPGAs and SoC FPGAs.
+He joined Actel (now part of Microchip) in 1987 and held roles in process engineering and product engineering before assuming his current role in 2003.
 He is a Technical Fellow and co-inventor on 35 U.S. patents.
-Prior to joining Microsemi, he worked at LSI Logic.
+Prior to joining Actel, he worked at LSI Logic.
 Ted has a Bachelor of Science in chemical engineering from Cornell.